Superpower: Cold War

 The two countries opposed each other ideologically, politically, militarily, and economically.
 The Soviet Union promoted the ideology of Marxism–Leninism, planned economy, and a one-party state while the United States promoted the ideologies of liberal democracy and the free market in a capitalist market economy.
 This was reflected in the Warsaw Pact and NATO military alliances, respectively, as most of Europe became aligned with either the United States or the Soviet Union.
 These alliances implied that these two nations were part of an emerging bipolar world, in contrast with a previously multipolar world.

 The idea that the Cold War period revolved around only two blocs, or even only two nations, has been challenged by some scholars in the post–Cold War era, who have noted that the bipolar world only exists if one ignores all of the various movements and conflicts that occurred without influence from either of the two superpowers.
+For example, in the 1980s, some commentators thought Japan would become a superpower due to its large GDP and high economic growth at the time.
+However, Japan's economy crashed in 1991, creating a long period of economic slump in the country which has become known as the Lost Decades.
 Additionally, much of the conflict between the superpowers was fought in proxy wars, which more often than not involved issues more complex than the standard Cold War oppositions.

-After the Soviet Union disintegrated in the early 1990s, the term "hyperpower" began to be applied to the United States as the sole remaining superpower of the Cold War era.
-This term, popularized by French foreign minister Hubert Védrine in the late 1990s, is controversial and the validity of classifying the United States in this way is disputed.
-One notable opponent to this theory is Samuel P. Huntington, who rejects this theory in favor of a multipolar balance of power.
-Other international relations theorists such as Henry Kissinger theorize that because the threat of the Soviet Union no longer exists to formerly American-dominated regions such as Western Europe and Japan, American influence is only declining since the end of the Cold War because such regions no longer need protection or have necessarily similar foreign policies as the United States.
+In the late 1980s, the idea of superpower disengagement, a concept where superpowers reduce their interventions in an area, began to be discussed in relation to the U.S. and U.S.S.R. in Europe.
+These attempts were meant to defuse tensions between the Soviet Union and the United States, largely because of the risk of any superpower conflict escalating to nuclear war.
+Examples of this included the Austrian State Treaty, which left Austria as neutral for the duration of the Cold War, with Austria staying out of the Warsaw Pact, NATO, and the European Economic Community and the 1952 Stalin Note, which proposed superpower disengagement from Germany.